SolemmaLLC/ClimateStudioDocs/docs/viewLEED.rst

    :width: 900px
    :align: center

 - **Type 2: Context and sky**: The definition of a Type 2 view differs between LEED versions 4.0 and 4.1.
 In version 4.0, a Type 2 view includes at least *two* of the following: (1) vegetation / sky, (2) movement, and (3) objects at least 25 feet from glazing.
 In version 4.1, a Type 2 view includes at least *one* of the following: (1) nature / art / urban landmarks, or (2) objects at least 25 feet from glazing.
+In order to satisfy the object-distance criterion, views must pass a *median* distance check, as described `here`_.

+.. _here: viewDistance.html

 .. figure:: images/result_viewportViewType2.png
    :width: 900px
    :align: center

-- **Type 3: Unobstructed**: A view location with a line of sight to vision glazing from within three times its head height.
+- **Type 3: Unobstructed**: A view location with an unobstructed line of sight to vision glazing from within three times its head height.
+By default, the calculation **disqualifies views passing through more than one interior glass partition** before reaching the vision glass.
+Although the written standard does not provide explicit guidance on the role of interior glass partitions, reviewers may consider them when assessing the degree of obstruction.
+You can change this setting via the simulation settings button (`7`_).

+.. _7: images/workflowPanel_view.png

 .. figure:: images/result_viewportViewType3.png
    :width: 900px
    :align: center

+|

+In addition to the view-type assessments above, ClimateStudio requires that glazing materials have a normal-specular visual light transmittance **(VLT) of at least 40%** to qualify as *VisionGlass*, as specified in the LEED Building Design and Construction manual.

-LEED v4.0 also specifies a fourth type of view that is *not* assessed by ClimateStudio, involving angular factors defined in *Windows and Offices: A Study of Office Worker Performance and the Indoor Environment*.
-Below the dashboard is the Room Table, which lists view type percentages for each regularly occupied floor area, and a Viewport Settings bar, which contains a legend and settings button (5) for adjusting the display:
+The LEED v4.0 pathway also specifies a fourth type of view that is *not* assessed by ClimateStudio, involving angular factors defined in *Windows and Offices: A Study of Office Worker Performance and the Indoor Environment*.

+Below the dashboard is the Room Table, which lists view type percentages for each regularly occupied floor area, and a Viewport Settings bar, which contains a legend and settings button (**5**) for adjusting the display:

 .. figure:: images/result_panelLEEDViewTable.png
    :width: 900px
    :align: center

+|

 Reporting
 -----------